Kaiser Permanente is a Health Maintenance Organization(HMO) comprising several hospitals which are owned and operated by Kaiser Foundation Hospitals.

 We, at Cence, simplified their electrical design by removing the complexity of AC line-voltage drivers, replacing them with a centralized low-voltageDC system that delivers power over a single backbone with 8 drivers each with 4 channels.
 This shift created a cleaner lighter infrastructure and set the stage for measurable energy, cost, and reliable improvements.

-Each DC driver channel delivers stable DC power directly to LED fixtures, removing the hear and conversion stress that shorten the fixture life.
+Each DC driver channel delivers stable DC power directly to LED fixtures, removing the heat and conversion stress that shorten the fixture life.
 The low voltage backbone reduced copper usage, eliminated unnecessary conduit and opened the door for quicker reconfiguration as medical centers evolve.
 By standardizing on a safe, low voltage platform, Kaiser Permanente gained a lighting system that is easier to maintain and fully compatible with advanced controls and future energy efficiency measures.

 Higher Efficiency with Fewer Conversion Losses

 By converting AC to DC once at the source, the system avoids repeated AC-DC conversions.
 The result is less heat, less wasted power, and a meaningful improvement in real operating efficiency.
-Facilities teams who want to explore this impact can use our energy savings calculator to help discover how much you can save.,
+Facilities teams who want to explore this impact can use our energy savings calculator to help discover how much you can save.

 Lower Installation and Material Costs